General perturbations in D+1 standard and brane cosmology revisited: Introduction

+Linear perturbations are required to study effects related with the growth of structure, CMB, inflation, among others.
+In particular, for the extra dimensional case, perturbations are extensively studied in several references (see for instance \cite{Maartens:2000fg,vandeBruck:2000ju,Koyama:2000cc,Langlois:2000ph,Deruelle:2000yj,Langlois:2000iu,Hwang:2001zt,Hwang:2002fp,Giudice:2002vh,Casali:2004dx,Yoshiguchi:2004nm,Parameswaran:2009bt,Dotti:2005sq,Gleiser:2005ra,Beroiz:2007gp,Konoplya:2008ix} and references therein), studying the consequences of brane tension, the dilaton dynamics, inflation, the tachyon condensation, among others.
+In order to mention some studies is for example the case of Ref. \cite{Maartens:2000fg} in where it is described the case of perturbations and in particular, pointing out the vector perturbations which its dilution is not in the same way as in the standard case.
+Other is for example, in Ref. \cite{Koyama:2000cc}, in where additionally to the perturbation study, they remark the main differences with the standard 4D knowledge.

-In the present work, we are interested in developing a formalism where the branes when interacting generate perturbations that later give rise to the formation of structures or gravitational waves.
+These kind of studies are the cornerstone to understand the effects of extra dimensions in the Universe evolution in order to compare with recent observations provided by different telescopes.
+Additionally to this, linear perturbations provide with restrictive constraints of the brane tension effects, no local terms and quadratic terms, which are characteristic of theories such as those shown in this investigation.
+Thus, in the present work, we are interested in developing a formalism where the branes when interacting generate perturbations that later give rise to the formation of structures or gravitational waves.
 The branes studied in this paper can be constituted of arbitrary matter (for example, scalar fields for dark matter or spin 1 fields for the interactions of the standard model of particles).
-Thus, we present a revision, beginning with perturbations with a generalization of $D+1$ space-time, showing the scalar, vector and tensor modes together with its expressions written in different gauges.
+We present a revision, beginning with perturbations with a generalization of $D+1$ space-time, showing the scalar, vector and tensor modes together with its expressions written in different gauges.
 In addition, we show the brane perturbations embedded in a $D+1$ dimensional bulk assuming a Friedmann-Lemaitre-Robertson-Walker (FLRW) metric geometry for the brane, where the Newtonian and Synchronous gauges for perturbations are also shown.
-Our expression are more explicit and can help with a more efficient computational analysis when it is studied the cosmic background radiation, structure formation, among others,
+The geometrical structure of the configuration studied in this paper is described as follows: We chose a generic geometrical structure of the bulk $(D+1)+1$ ($D+1$ space-time plus $1$ extra spatial coordinate) always under the restriction of homogeneity and isotropy in the spatial part.
+Furthermore, we consider an embedded brane $D+1$ ($D$ spatial plus $1$ temporal coordinate) restricted also to homogeneity and isotropy.
+We consider that the bulk has $t$-time while for the brane it has a proper time $\tau$.
+This mentioned structure, could be easily applied to cosmological models and in particular for the $\sigma_8$ tension in which exist discrepancies among CMB Planck results and weak gravitational lensing measurements (see \cite{Planck:2018,KiDS:2020suj}).
+Traditionally, the study of linear perturbations in extra dimensions has a particular geometry for the bulk and the branes.
+Thus, this generalization allow us to study a diversity of models including cosmology, black holes and especially gravitational waves, among others.
+Finally, notice that our expression can help with a more efficient computational analysis when it is studied the cosmic background radiation, structure formation and inflation.